stanwood/handbook/README.md

 We are outgoing, confident, charming, helpful and honest.

-We communicate openly and timely.
+We communicate openly and in a timely manner.

 We are not shy, hide in slack or keep grudges.

 ### II.
 Time-to-market focus

-We focus on shipping stuff to the client and his/her users.
+We focus on shipping stuff to our client and their users.

 We are super efficient.